 Arizona Military Family Relief Fund – Form 340

 A credit for contributions of up to $400 for “married filing joint” and $200 for all other filers is available for contributions made to the Arizona Military Family Relief Fund (MFRF).
-The MFRF provides financial assistance for active duty service members, pre-9/11 and post-9/11 veterans and their families.
-Financial assistance is made available to assist with hardships caused by and related to combat zone deployment.
-Before you can claim this credit you must have received a receipt from the Arizona Department of Veterans’ Services that indicates the contribution qualifies for the credit.
-The donations to this fund are capped at $1M per year.
-Here is a link to the organizations that qualify for this credit.
+The MFRF provides financial assistance for active-duty service members, pre-9/11 and post-9/11 veterans, and their families.
+Before claiming this credit, you must have received a receipt from the Arizona Department of Veterans’ Services that indicates the contribution qualifies for the credit.
+The donations to this fund are capped at $850,000 for online donations.
+Once the $850,000 cap has been reached, the Fund will accept an additional $150,000 of donation by check, bringing the total cap to $1M per year.
+As of June 6, 2022, the Fund estimates it has received $483,461.95 in donations.
+The Fund historically reaches its $1M cap before the end of the calendar year, so donors are encouraged to contribute as soon as possible.
+Here is a list of organizations that qualify for this credit.

 S Corp.
 Private School Tuition Credits Passed Through to its Individual Principals

-An S corporation that qualifies for corporate private school tuition credit may elect to pass through the credits to its individual principals.
-An S corporation that elected to do so would claim the approved corporate private school tuition tax credits on AZ Form 335 and/or 341.
-The corporation must obtain a copy of the school tuition organization’s pre-approved application and file it with its tax return.
-The S corporation must provide its principals with AZ Form 335-S and/or 341-S. The principals then use AZ Form 335-I and/or 341-I to claim the credits on their personal tax returns.
+An S corporation that qualifies for the corporate private school tuition credit may elect to pass through the credits to its individual shareholders if the S corporation contributes at least $5,000 to a qualified school tuition organization.
+The corporation must obtain a copy of the school tuition organization’s preapproved application, file this with its tax return, and provide its shareholders with AZ Form 335-S and/or 341-S. The shareholders then use AZ Form 335-I and/or 341-I to claim the credits on their personal tax returns.
 These credits may be claimed in addition to the two individual private school tuition credits and are not subject to limitations that apply to the individual private school tuition credits.
+Here is a list of organizations that are qualified to receive corporate donations.

 Arizona Credits Summary

 The credits described above give you the opportunity to direct your tax dollars to the schools and charities of your choice at no cost.
-The state credits totaling $4,965 for “married filing joint” and $2,483 for all other filers can be claimed at one time for contributions made individually.
-With the exception of the Arizona Military Family Relief Fund Credit, unused credits will be carried forward for five succeeding years until used.
-Receipts should be retained for your records and provided to your tax preparer so they can account for it on your Arizona tax return.
-Contributions and fees paid by April 15, 2021 (except the Arizona Military Relief Fund and the S Corp.
-Private School Tuition Credits which must be paid on or before December 31, 2020) may be claimed on your 2020 income tax return.
-Under proposed federal tax regulations issued on August 23, 2018, you will no longer receive a federal tax deduction if a donation is allowable as an Arizona tax credit.
+The state credits totaling $5,083 for “married filing joint” and $2,543 for all other filers can be claimed at one time for contributions made individually.
+Except for the Arizona Military Family Relief Fund Credit, unused credits will be carried forward for five succeeding years until used.
+Receipts should be retained for your records and provided to your tax preparer to account for these on your Arizona tax return.
+Additionally, Arizona requires all contribution dates to be reported on their respective credit form.
+Contributions and fees paid by April 15, 2023 (except the Arizona Military Relief Fund and the S Corporation Private School Tuition Credits, which must be paid on or before December 31, 2022) may be claimed on your 2022 income tax return.
+Under proposed federal tax regulations issued on August 23, 2018, you generally will not receive a federal tax deduction if a donation is allowable as an Arizona tax credit.

-If you would like to know more about these credits or find out how they would apply to your specific tax situation for 2020, please contact BeachFleischman.
+If you would like to know more about these credits or find out how they would apply to your specific tax situation, please contact BeachFleischman.